MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-10-15-devops-for-mobile-foundation-on-ICP.md

 ![Adapter Deployed on MF on ICP]({{site.baseurl}}/assets/blog/2018-10-15-devops-for-mobile-foundation-on-ICP/adapter_deployed_MF_on_ICP.png)

 ### Test Adapter
 The *test_adapter* job performs unit tests on the adapter that was built and deployed in the earlier Jenkins job.
-This way any adatper changes can be tested using unit tests.
+This way any adapter changes can be tested using unit tests.
 For this DevOps pipeline, the tests that are written to test the adapter end-points are available under the *tests* folder of adapter git repository.
 You can add all the tests under this folder and these scripts can be executed from the job's scripts.
 The job can be configured to be run after the previous jobs *build_and_deploy_adapter* is successfully completed.

 ![GIT Repository for Adapter Tests]({{site.baseurl}}/assets/blog/2018-10-15-devops-for-mobile-foundation-on-ICP/Git_repo_for_app_adapter.png)